Thom1729/Sublime-JS-Custom/README.md

 They are in the syntax selection menu under "User".
 It would be nice to have them listed under "JS Custom", but when generating that menu Sublime only looks at the physical location of the syntax definition files, and JS Custom compiles them to `User/JS Custom/Syntaxes`.

+### I've switched from Babel-sublime and my code looks different.
+How do I restore the old appearance?

+If you want unquoted object keys to be highlighted as strings, set the `string_object_keys` configuration option to `true`.

+Other than that, the differences occur when Babel-sublime's syntax does not conform to the [scope naming guidelines](https://www.sublimetext.com/docs/3/scope_naming.html) or other best practices.
+If you liked the old appearance, then rather than modifying the syntax itself I would suggest modifying your theme.
+You can find further discussion [here](https://github.com/Thom1729/Sublime-JS-Custom/issues/22).

 ## Contributing

 To request a feature or report a bug, create a new issue.
 All suggestions are welcome.